-How Balers Work as an Effective Business Waste Management Solution
+How Waste Balers Work as an Effective Business Waste Management Solution

 Firstly, to dispel common confusion between the two, let’s look at the difference between balers and compactors:

-Compacting machines are designed to simply crush mixed waste into a smaller volume so that more waste can fit into the bins which are collected by your waste disposal service.
-For those companies that do not produce large amounts of the same type of waste stream and therefore do not segregate waste in mixed waste bins, they are ideal in minimising waste volume for disposal, however compactors do not provide a recycling solution since different types of waste stored together act to cross contaminate each other.
+Waste Compacting machines are designed to simply crush mixed waste into a smaller volume so that more waste can fit into the bins which are collected by your waste disposal service.
+For those companies that do not produce large amounts of the same type of waste stream and therefore do not segregate waste in mixed waste bins, they are ideal in minimising waste volume for disposal.
+The downside of bin compactors is cross contamination.

-In a nutshell, if you own or rent a baling machine, your staff will simply place loose waste material of the same kind into the baler via an opening.
-The baler in-feed opening leads to a chamber where the waste material accumulates (saving space on site) and when full, the machine is switched on and the pressing plate crushes the material to the bottom.
+In a nutshell, if you own or rent a cardboard baling machine or plastic baling machine, your staff will simply place loose waste material of the same kind into the waste baler via an opening.
+The waste baler in-feed opening leads to a chamber where the waste material accumulates (saving space on site) and when full, the machine is switched on and the pressing plate crushes the material to the bottom.
 Once enough compacted waste has accumulated, is it ready to make into a small bundle called a bale.
 The bale is then bound by wire or plastic banding for convenient handling during waste disposal.
-It is also important to note that there are a number of baler and compactor models available to tackle different kinds of waste streams – from cardboard and plastic to tin cans.
+It is also important to note that there are a number of waste baler and bin compactor models available to tackle different kinds of waste streams – from cardboard waste and plastic to tin cans.

 While this guide provides a useful overview of how balers work, to further discuss your needs and the models that would best suit your individual business, please feel free to Contact our team of specialists or Book a Free Waste Audit.